Greek PM takes responsibility for wildfire as criticism mounts

 "NO MORE TRAGEDIES"

-The government has announced a long list of relief measures including a one-off 10,000 euro (£8,888) payment for families of the victims.
+The government has announced a long list of relief measures including a one-off 10,000 euro (8,891.94 pounds) payment for families of the victims.
 Their spouses and near relatives were also offered public sector jobs.

 But many felt that was not enough to ease the pain and had wanted authorities to assume responsibility for the scale of the devastation.